uisautomation/media-webapp/doc/gettingstarted.rst

     Some settings are loaded from environment variables.
 These are settings which are either sensitive or dependent on third-party sources.
     Docker-compose will warn when starting the server if these variables are not set.

-    If you want to create a script to set these environment variables, then ``setupenv.sh`` has been added to the ``.gitignore`` file.
+These secrets are loaded by the docker-compose configuration from a file named ``secrets.env`` which must be created.
+See the ``secrets.env.in`` file for guidance. ``secrets.env`` has been added to the ``.gitignore`` file to guard agains inadvertently commiting it.

 Next steps
 ``````````